-A total of 295,472,031 Shares (being the Consideration Shares) were allotted and issued by the Company to the Vendor's nominee, Li Xiaoyan (李曉豔) ("Ms. Li") at the Issue Price of HK\$0.10 per Consideration Share.
-The Consideration Shares represent (i) approximately 16.10% of the issued Shares immediately before completion of the allotment and issue of the Consideration Shares and (ii) approximately 13.87% of the enlarged issued Shares, representing approximately 13.87% of the enlarged issued Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares and has become a substantial shareholder (as defined in the GEM Listing Rules) of the Company.
+A total of 295,472,031 Shares (being the Consideration Shares) were allotted and issued by the Company to the Vendor's nominee, Li Xiaoyan(李曉豔)("Ms. Li") at the Issue Price of HK\$0.10 per Consideration Share.
+The Consideration Shares represent (i) approximately 16.10% of the issued Shares immediately before completion of the allotment and issue of the Consideration Shares and (ii) approximately 13.87% of the enlarged issued Shares immediately after the allotment and issue of the Consideration Shares.
+As a result, Ms. Li holds 295,472,031 Shares, representing approximately 13.87% of the enlarged issued Shares as at 8 April 2020 immediately after the allotment and issue of the Consideration Shares and has become a substantial shareholder (as defined in the GEM Listing Rules) of the Company.

-Upon Completion, each of Tianjin Hengqing and Xizang Lineng has become an indirect wholly-owned subsidiary of the Company, and the financial results of Tianjin Hengqing and Xizang Lineng will remain consolidated into the consolidated financial statements of the Group.
+Upon Completion, each of Tianjin Hengging and Xizang Lineng has become an indirect wholly-owned subsidiary of the Company, and the financial results of Tianjin Hengqing and Xizang Lineng will remain consolidated into the consolidated financial statements of the Group.